BitBoxSwiss/bitbox02-api-js/README.md

 ## Integration

-To enable communication from the local browser to the BitBox02, the user needs to have the [BitBoxBridge](https://github.com/digitalbitbox/bitbox-bridge) installed.
+To enable communication from the browser to the BitBox02, the [BitBoxBridge](https://github.com/digitalbitbox/bitbox-bridge) needs to be installed and running.

 When integrating the BitBox02 into your application, your domain needs to be whitelisted in the BitBoxBridge.
 To do so, please submit a Pull Request or an Issue in the [bitbox-bridge](https://github.com/digitalbitbox/bitbox-bridge) repository.
+Localhost is already whitelisted, so you can develop locally.

 The BitBox02 Javascript library is available as NPM package [bitbox02-api](https://www.npmjs.com/package/bitbox02-api).